EASA ANNEX IV (Part-CAT)

 New cards

-Maximum vertical deviation for an RNAV/RNP approach?
+Maximum vertical deviation for a RNAV/RNP approach?

-± 75 ft or half-scale deflection at or below 1000 ft AAL, unless the crew has the visual references required to continue the approach
+± 75 ft or half-scale deflection at or below 1000 ft AAL, unless the crew has the visual references required to continue the approach.

 New cards